 Consider them a formulation rather than a whole food.
 These products are designed to be convenient (ready-to-consume or ready-to-heat), attractive (hyper-palatable), profitable (low-cost ingredients and long shelf life), and competitive to freshly prepared meals.1-2

-A recent study was able to demonstrate that an ultra-processed food diet drives individuals to eat more and therefore gain excess weight.
-That excess weight can then lead to poor health outcomes, especially when consuming nutritionally devoid foods.3
+These foods are a concern with they are eaten in excess and/or displace consumption of whole or minimally processed foods.3 A recent study was able to demonstrate that an ultra-processed food diet drives individuals to eat more and therefore gain excess weight.
+That excess weight can then lead to poor health outcomes, especially when consuming nutritionally devoid foods.4

 Some sugary breakfast cereals fall into this category, containing many ingredients alongside heavily processed grains that have been altered into appealing-looking puffs, very far from its original form.
 However, clever marketing and food additives could have you believing you are consuming something super healthy!